BIOGRAPHY: STEPHANIE SKURA

 Now based in the Pacific Northwest, she works independently with several companies, artists and institutions.
 Formerly on Graduate Faculty at the University of Washington School of Drama Professional Actors Training Program, and Core Faculty of the Skinner Releasing Institute, she's taught at such places as the American Dance Festival, Florida Dance Festival, European Dance Development Center, Naropa Institute, Movement Research in New York, and in residencies at many colleges and universities around the country.

-She directs Open Source Forms, a practice and teacher certification program focusing on deep commonalities of Skinner Releasing and creative process.
+She instigated and directs Open Source Forms, a practice and teacher certification program deeply rooted in fluidly expanded from Skinner Releasing Technique.
 From 2005-10, she was Associate Artistic Director of The Gravity Project, an integrative theater company weaving movement, design, music, and poetic text.
-She's a frequent guest artist at Juniata College's innovative theater department: teaching, mentoring, creating & directing performances.
-She has often taught & created work at Container12 in Brescia, Italy, at La Caldera in Barcelona, and in the United Kingdom.
+She was a frequent guest artist at Juniata College's innovative theater department during 2004-16: teaching, mentoring, creating & directing performances.
+She has often taught & created work at I.dan.ce International Dance Center in Brescia, Italy, at La Caldera in Barcelona, and in the United Kingdom.

 Skura has received 7 Choreography Fellowships and 5 Dance Company Grants from the National Endowment for the Arts, one of the first "Bessie Awards" for Choreography, and many other government, foundation and corporate grants, as well as commissions from several dance companies.
 She holds a BFA & MFA from NYU Tisch School of the Arts.